Pixel FB Code

 Why the Interchanges Matter So Much

 Interchanges decide who gets practical value from a major road.
-A society can market Rawalpindi Ring Road all day, but if access is confuding, indirect, or time-consuming, the actual benefit stays limited.
+A society can market Rawalpindi Ring Road all day, but if access is confusing, indirect, or time-consuming, the actual benefit stays limited.

 Banth Interchange